SignPath/Website-old/documentation/3_artifact_configuration.md

 !!! info ![Information](../info.png)Tips:

 * **Basic artifact configurations can be generated from sample artifacts.** However, this is feature is not yet integrated in the online application.
-Until then, feel free to ask our support for help at [support@singpath.io](mailto:support@signpath.io?subject=Request%20for%20artifact%20configuration) (please attach your sample artifact).
+Until then, feel free to ask our support for help at [support@singpath.io](mailto:support@signpath.io?subject=Request%20for%20artifact%20configuration).
+Please attach your sample artifact.
 * Alternatively, if you don't know the internal structure of your artifact, [extract container files](#extracting-artifact-packages) to your disk first.
 * Use a schema-aware XML editor, such as Microsoft Visual Studio, to edit your artifact configuration.
 (Some tools may require you to download the [schema](https://app.signpath.io/web/artifact-configuration/v1.xsd)).